 Essential oils require a soft but protective case to keep your bottles safe when traveling and also keep them away from sunlight.
-Carry your favorite oils in a cute and convenient case with this easy to make Essential Oils Pouch Tutorial.
+Carry your favorite oils in a cute and convenient case with this easy to make essential oil holder.

-If you are like me, when you travel you probably want to bring a little of the comfort of your home with you, around the world.
+If you are like me, you probably want to bring a little of the comfort of your home with you, when you travel around the world.
 It makes you feel safer and more relaxed and helps you enjoy the travels more.
-I travel a few good times a year and I always find it that my favorite essential oils play a vital role in making me feel relaxed and less stress (traveling stresses me out so much with all the flights, the luggage, looking after a small child etc).
+I travel a few good times a year and I always find it that my favorite essential oils in my handmade essential oil holder play a vital role in making me feel relaxed and less stress (traveling stresses me out so much with all the flights, the luggage, looking after a small child etc).

-But I can’t carry the whole box as it’s taking too much space so I thought I should make a smaller and lighter version.
-This essential oils pouch tutorial makes a cute red and white carrier that rolls and closes with a button.
-It’s taking just a little space in my luggage, it’s safe as it’s pretty well padded with all the soft felt and the batting I used to make this pouch.
+I can’t carry the entire box of essential oil as it’s taking too much space so I thought I should make a smaller and lighter version.
+This essential oil pouch pattern makes a cute red and white carrier that rolls and closes with a button.
+This tiny essential oil holder is taking such little space in my luggage and it’s safe as I made it pretty well padded with all the soft felt and the batting I used to make this pouch.
 It’s also easier to find in my luggage or bag thanks to it’s bright color and the round shape.
 And my beloved oils are always protected from sunlight which might cause damage to their quality.

-This cutie could also make a great present for a friend in love with essential oils.
-In the right color (say pink?), this could be a nice Valentine’s Day gift, since we’re approaching the big day.
-This project is also a great way to use up some of your fabric scraps, particularly soft felt, batting or fleece (I used felt and batting but you can use fleece too).
+This cute essential oil bottle holder could also make a great present for a friend in love with essential oils.
+My DIY essential oil pouch is also a great way to use up some of your fabric scraps, particularly soft felt, batting or fleece (I used felt and batting but you can use fleece too).
 It takes less than 30 minutes and it doesn’t involve any complicated stitches so it’s an awesome project for beginner sewists!
 My pouch holds 5 bottles of essential oils from Young Living but you can adjust the size to fit yours.

 - Soft felt in red 22 x 38 cm = 8″ x 15″ (you can use fleece)